-Non-rigid tracking of faces is important in many applications, spanning from facial expression analysis to motion capture for graphics and game design.
-Non-rigid tracking of faces can be further subdivided into tracking of certain facial landmarks (Lanitis et al (1995); Black and Yacoob (1995); Sobottka and Pitas (1996); Xiao et al (2004); Matthews and Baker (2004); Matthews et al (2004); Patras and Pantic (2004); Papandreou and Maragos (2008); Amberg et al (2009); Tresadern et al (2012); Xiong and De la Torre (2013); Asthana et al (2014); Xiong and De la Torre (2015)) or tracking/estimation of dense facial motion (Essa et al (1996): Yacoob and Davis (1996); Essa et al (1997); Decarlo and Metaxas (2000); Koelstra et al (2010); Snape et al (2015)).
-The first series of model-based methods for dense facial motion tracking were proposed by MIT Media lab in mid 1990's (Essa et al (1997, 1996, 1994); Basu et al (1996)).
+Non-rigid (deformable) tracking of faces is important in many applications, spanning from facial expression analysis to motion capture for graphics and game design.
+Deformable tracking of faces can be further subdivided into i) tracking of certain facial landmarks (Lanitis et al. 1995; Black and Yacoob 1995; Sobottka and Pitas 1996; Xiao et al. 2004; Matthews and Baker 2004; Matthews et al. 2004; Patras and Pantic 2004; Papandreou and Maragos 2008; Amberg et al. 2009; Tresadern et al. 2012; Xiong and De la Torre 2013; Asthana et al. 2014; Xiong and De la Torre 2015) or ii) tracking/estimation of dense facial motion (Essa et al. 1996; Yacoob and Davis 1996; Essa et al. 1997; Decarlo and Metaxas 2000; Koelstra et al. 2010; Snape et al. 2015).
+The latter category of estimating a dense facial motion through a model-based system was proposed by MIT Media lab in mid 1990's (Essa et al. 1997, 1996, 1994; Basu et al. 1996).
 In particular, the method by Essa and Pentland (1994) tracks facial motion using optical flow computation coupled with a geometric and a physical (muscle) model describing the facial structure.
 This modeling results in a time-varying spatial patterning of facial shape and a parametric representation of the independent muscle action groups which is responsible for the observed facial motions.
-In Essa et al (1994) the physically-based face model of Essa and Pentland (1994) is driven by a set of responses from a set of templates that characterise facial regions.
-Model generated flow has been used by the same group in Basu et al (1996) for motion regularisation.
-3D motion estimation using sparse 3D models and optical flow estimation has also been proposed by Li et al (1993); Bozdaği et al (1994).
+In Essa et al. (1994) the physically-based face model of Essa and Pentland (1994) is driven by a set of responses from a set of templates that characterise facial regions.
+Model generated flow has been used by the same group in Basu et al. (1996) for motion regularisation.
+3D motion estimation using sparse 3D models and optical flow estimation has also been proposed by Li et al. (1993), Bozdaği et al. (1994).
 Dense facial motion tracking is performed in Decarlo and Metaxas (2000) by solving a model-based (using a facial deformable model) least-squares optical flow problem.
 The constraints are relaxed by the use of a Kalman filter, which permits controlled constraint violations based on the noise present in the optical flow information, and enables optical flow and edge information to be combined more robustly and efficiently.
-Freeform deformations (Rueckert et al (1999)) are used in Koelstra et al (2010) for extraction of dense facial motion for facial action unit recognition.
-Recently, Snape et al (2015) proposed a statistical model of the facial flow for fast and robust dense facial motion extraction.
+Free-form deformations (Rueckert et al. 1999) are used in Koelstra et al. (2010) for extraction of dense facial motion for facial action unit recognition.
+Recently, Snape et al. (2015) proposed a statistical model of the facial flow for fast and robust dense facial motion extraction.